 Linderbaum was the epitome of a do-it-all high school athlete.
 While attending his hometown high school in Solon, Iowa, Linderbaum took part in five sports.
 Quite frankly, to say he took part is doing him a disservice.
 Linderbaum was an accomplished baseball player, went 53-10 as a wrestler, and he threw 54 feet in the shot put.
 Linderbaum didn’t just participate, he participated at a high level in every sport.

 On the football field, however, he excelled.
 Like most high school players, Linderbaum played both sides of the ball.
 As a sophomore for Solon, he racked up 27.5 tackles, 6 tackles for loss, and 4 sacks.
 During his junior year, he contributed 44 tackles, 7 tackles for loss, and 3 sacks as Solon won the district title.

 Linderbaum earned first-team All-State and District honors as an offensive lineman while being named the District Defensive MVP.
 Although he was named the second-best player in Iowa by 247 Sports, the three-star recruit was only ranked as the 28th defensive tackle in the 2018 recruiting class.
-Linderbaum earned an early offer from Iowa State and also held interest from Minnesota.
+Linderbaum earned an early offer from Iowa State and held interest from Minnesota.

 However, only one team held his heart.
-Linderbaum committed to the Hawkeyes ahead of a senior season where he led Solon to another district title as a senior team captain.
-Despite a slight drop in production, he once again earned District Defensive MVP honors in addition to being named to the All-Iowa Elite Football Team.
-Furthermore, he became the first player from Solon to go to the US Army All-American Bowl.
+Linderbaum committed to the Hawkeyes ahead of a senior season where he led Solon to another district title as team captain.
+He once again earned District Defensive MVP honors, was named to the All-Iowa Elite Football Team, and became the first player from Solon to go to the US Army All-American Bowl.

 Linderbaum’s career at Iowa

-Having been recruited as a defensive tackle despite his ability to play both ways, Linderbaum saw a limited opportunity as a true freshman in 2018.
+Having been recruited as a defensive tackle despite his ability to play both ways, Linderbaum saw limited opportunity as a true freshman in 2018.
 The Hawkeyes were stacked with talent on the defensive line.
 While the environment offered the young offensive lineman valuable opportunity to learn, he saw action in just two games — Northern Illinois and Illinois — before taking a redshirt.

-Linderbaum made 13 starts at OC for Iowa in his redshirt-freshman season.
+Linderbaum made 13 starts at center for Iowa in his redshirt-freshman season.
 The Hawkeyes went 10-3 and defeated USC in the Holiday Bowl.
 In his first season playing center at the college level, Linderbaum received an honorable mention for the All-Big Ten team from both the media and the conference’s coaches.

 Despite the disruption of the 2020 college football season and adjusting to a new quarterback, Linderbaum emerged as a leader on the offensive line.
 His personal development was rewarded with first-team All-Big Ten honors and first-team All-American honors by multiple media outlets.
 Additionally, Linderbaum was named as a finalist for the prestigious Rimington Trophy.

 While the personal accolades were impressive, Linderbaum’s performances had a profound impact on the Iowa offense.
 During the 2019 season, they allowed 1.77 sacks per game, ranking 44th in the nation.
 One year later, despite losing Tristan Wirfs, they allowed just 1.38 sacks and ranked 21st.
-With Linderbaum paving the way, the ground game grew from 137.6 yards per game in 2019 to 171.0 yards per game in 2020.
+With Linderbaum paving the way, the ground game grew from 137.6 yards per game in 2019 to 171.0 yards on average in 2020.